FonazzaStent/Color-Match/ReadMe.txt

 - You can copy the HEX code and the RGB values by right-clicking on the text, for use in another program
 The program works reading from a color list file in CSV format.
-A list of CMYK Process Uncoated colors is included in the file colors.txt (useful for artworks to be printed with InkJet or color Laser printers on regular office paper).
+A list of CMYK Process Uncoated colors is included in the file colors.txt (useful For artworks to be printed with InkJet or color Laser printers on Regular office paper).
 You can edit this list to add or remove your custom colors or create a new list through the following procedure:
 - Create a text file with a text editor
 - Input each color in the format R,G,B [Enter], i.e.: